What Is Margin In Forex Trading?

 A stop-out level is the point at which a broker will automatically close a trader's positions to prevent further losses.
 This level is typically set as a margin level percentage and varies depending on the broker's policies.
 For example, a broker might set the stop-out level at 50%, meaning that if the trader's margin level falls to 50%, the broker will begin closing positions.

 Stop-out levels are designed to protect traders and brokers from excessive losses.
-For traders, the stop-out level helps ensure that they do not lose more money than they have deposited in their accounts.
+For traders, the stop-out level helps ensure they do not lose more money than they have deposited in their accounts.
 For brokers, it helps mitigate the risk of having clients with negative account balances.

 Frequently Asked Questions

-What is free margin in forex?
+What exactly is margin in forex trading?

 Stjepan Kalinic